 We have updated the RB Digital Signature Proxy Guide for Reporters.
 Please share with your reporters.

-The wait for the next generation of legal support business management software is almost over.
-OMTI is pleased to announce that RB9, the next major upgrade of ReporterBase, will be available Summer 2018.
+The wait for the next generation of legal support business management software is over.
+OMTI is pleased to announce that RB9, the next major upgrade of ReporterBase, is available now.
 This new version has been completely redesigned with new features and improvements that incorporate user suggestions.

 RB9 uses new technologies that improve workflow, security, and efficiency while eliminating a lot of the overhead involved in managing your court reporting or other legal support business.
 It is browser based, which means no more server hardware and software to purchase, maintain, and upgrade.
 This also eliminates the need for IT to handle these functions.
 RB9, like RB8 Cloud, is housed in the cloud on Microsoft Azure’s Cloud Services.
 Microsoft guarantees a 99.9% uptime, and more than 66% of Fortune 500 companies rely on Azure.

-This also means that RB users no longer are restricted to a particular platform or browser.
+Browser based also means that RB9 users are not restricted to a particular platform or browser.
 RB9 will work on Macs and PCs, plus tablets; and in all major browsers.

 Instead of coming up with a large lump sum upfront for software and user licenses, then paying for annual software maintenance, users will pay for RB9 by monthly subscription only.
 This eliminates a significant barrier to using RB9: software expenses are part of regular overhead expenses, and users can add or subtract user licenses as needed, even cancel the entire program if needed without further financial obligation.